Skip to the main content.

 Labor Cost Emergency Checklist

-If your restaurant labor cost percentage is above 35%, take immediate action:
+If your labor cost percentage is above 35%, take immediate action:

 • Freeze all overtime immediately